Hero Background

 Integrating automated tests into CI/CD pipelines is essential for fast and reliable software delivery.
 However, large test suites can slow execution, creating bottlenecks and delaying feedback.
 To address this, testing teams can use a test orchestration platform within their CI/CD pipelines.

-TestMu AI HyperExecute is a end-to-end test orchestration platform that can deliver up to 70% faster test runs compared to traditional cloud grids.
-It uses the Model Context Protocol (MCP), to seamlessly integrate AI into your testing environment and reduce setup time from hours to minutes.
+TestMu AI HyperExecute is an end-to-end test orchestration platform that delivers up to 70% faster test runs compared to traditional cloud grids.
+It uses the Model Context Protocol (MCP) to seamlessly integrate AI into your testing environment and reduce setup time from hours to minutes.
+See the HyperExecute getting started docs to wire it into your CI/CD pipeline.

 5. Address Flakiness

-A flaky test is a test that sometimes pass and sometimes fails under the same conditions, making it unreliable and reducing the value of test automation.
-To address this, you can use tools like TestMu AI, which offers Test Intelligence.
+A flaky test passes and fails intermittently under the same conditions, making it unreliable and reducing the value of test automation.
+TestMu AI surfaces these tests automatically through Test Intelligence.

 Note

 Note: With Test Intelligence, detect flaky tests early and accelerate your release cycle.
-Try TestMu AI Now!
+Try TestMu AI free!

 6. Execute Parallel Testing